 We want to keep this pretty simple and easy to understand.
 Here are the chart rules:

-1) Songs older than 20 weeks with 3 consecutive weeks of spin losses will be removed from the airplay chart.
+1) Songs that reach 20 weeks with 3 consecutive weeks of spin losses will be removed from the airplay chart.
 (This 20 week period begins the first week the song is tracked in our system.)

 2) Songs that have not reached top 20 status after 24 weeks will be removed to from the airplay chart regardless of spin